-This was my third session for the first official day at the 2012 ASTD conference.
-In the this session, Building story and experienced based learning systems, Ray Jimenez discusses the importance of story and experience in learning systems.
+This was my third session of the first official day at the 2012 ASTD conference.
+In this session, Building story and experienced based learning systems, Ray Jimenez discusses the importance of story and experience in learning systems.
 He began the session with an exercise where we had to discuss in pairs a story of a personal experience – something we learned that we can’t forget.

 Jimenez explains that stories communicate our experiences.
 While referencing Tell Me a Story by Roger Schank, he points out that our mind indexes stories to real life events.
 Because our mind is made up of incomplete stories, we look for more stories to complete our incomplete stories.
 As a result, we learn faster with stories.

 Stories are so important that Pixar does not render a single image until they get the story right.
 The stories do not have to be long.
 We also learn through micro-stories.
 Jimenez discusses how businesses are using stories, and references the book, The springboard: How storytelling ignites action by Stephen Denning.

 Jimenez then asked how we used stories in our learning approach.
 He then began to outline a method where he weaves story content with factual content.
 He stressed the need for both content types in order for learning to take place.
 Through a number of examples, he explained the reason for each of his story structure steps.
 He typically ends each main point of the structure with a question.
 He wants learners to start thinking about what they would do in a situation.
 As he pointed out, people are ready to learn, but we screwed it by telling them the answer.
 As he continued, we tell learners things we want them to know because we want to control the situation.
 Jimenez introduced a short story to add levity to the lesson.
 Here is that story: